open-5g/openrangym/_posts/tutorials/2023-11-28-oai-o-ran-rrm-xapp.md

 ---
 layout: post
-title: "Managing GBR SLA with an O-RAN xApp and OAI"
+title: "O-RAN xApps with an E2E 5G deployment: base example and GBR SLA"
 date: 2022-11-02
 category: tutorials
 author:
-short-description: How to setup an OAI-based O-RAN deployment and manage GBR SLA with an xApp
+short-description: How to setup an OAI-based O-RAN deployment with a basic monitoring xApp and an advanced xApp that manages GBR SLA
 ---

 {% assign publications = site.data.publications %}